yuzikakal/yuzikakal/README.md

 - 👋 Hi, I’m @yuzikakal
 - 👀 I’m interested in programmig and artwork
 - 🌱 I’m currently learning html, css, js, php.
-I'm going to learn css frameworks
+I'm going to learn C++
 - 📫 You can follow me at Instagram, Facebook, and X

 <!---